box/box-python-sdk-gen/docs/metadata_cascade_policies.md

 - metadata_cascade_policy_id `str`
   - The ID of the metadata cascade policy.
   - Used as `metadata_cascade_policy_id` in path `path` of the API call
+- headers `GetMetadataCascadePolicyByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns